Walking May Help You Lose Weight

-- Don’t forget to warm up before you walk to lose weight, for at least 5 minutes.
+- Don’t forget to warm up before you walk, for at least 5 minutes.

-- Watch your diet, reduce fat intake and put to practice a healthy eating habit.
+- Watch your diet, reduce fat intake, and adopt healthy eating habits.

 - Control your breathing.
 Inhale and exhale according to your rhythm of walking.

-Note: Don’t ignore your body.
-In light of any symptoms of dizziness, high blood pressure or excessive fatigue you have to stop or reduce the velocity of your walking session.
+- Don’t ignore your body.
+In light of any symptoms of dizziness, high blood pressure, or excessive fatigue you have to stop or reduce your speed.